 If you are an iPhone user and are looking for an alternative to the built-in camera app, Camera+ 2 is a great choice.
 I have been a longtime user of the Camera+ app, and the updated Camera+ 2 app makes a useful app even better.
 For a long time, locking your exposure and focus separately required a 3rd party app, and while this is now possible in the standard Apple app, I still find the interface of Camera+ 2 to work better in this scenario.

-Although iOS 14 plus the iPhone 12 offers the ability to photograph in Raw with the stock camera app, you have to turn this on and off in the settings, making it harder to change your image quality between images.
+Although the newer iPhones offer the ability to photograph in Raw with the stock camera app, you have to turn this on and off in the settings, making it harder to change your image quality between images.
 With Camera+ 2, Raw settings are easy to select in the menu, so you can decide while taking pictures which quality settings you want.
 I also love the realtime clipping warning you can turn on in Camera+ 2.
 It will warn you of clipping in either the highlights or the shadows, and while the warning indicators are a little prominent for my personal preference, it’s still a very convenient feature.

 This app does offer editing options as well.
 I don’t use them because I prefer other apps, but I checked it out for the purpose of this review, and I was impressed with the number of options it offered for editing.
 There are numerous presets based on image type (food, backlight, etc.) but it also offers manual editing controls.
 For images that were captured in Raw, it offers a really nice Raw processor, with a simple interface that still includes all of the essential tools.

 Availability: iOS-only, $7.99.
 Android Users can try the camera built into Adobe Lightroom Mobile.
-The Lightroom Mobile camera offers some great features in professional mode, and iPhone users that don’t want to spend the 7.99 on Camera +2, will appreciate it as well.
-I really like the manual focusing in the Lightroom Camera app.
+The Lightroom Mobile camera offers some great features in professional mode, and iPhone users that don’t want to spend the $7.99 on Camera +2, will appreciate it as well.
+Another alternative for both platforms with Raw capture is Filmic Firstlight, also for $7.99.

 Apps for Scouting and Planning your Photoshoot